tpt5cu/solarIrradiancePredictor/README.md

 With increased demand for solar energy, comes an increased need to ensure that solar energy plants are constructed in optimal locations, such as locations with a large amount of solar irradiance.

-Solar Irradience is measured in several different ways:
+Solar Irradiance is measured in several different ways:

-**Global Horizontal Irradience (GHI)** is total amount of shortwave radiation received from above by a surface horizontal to the ground.
+**Global Horizontal Irradiance (GHI)** is total amount of shortwave radiation received from above by a surface horizontal to the ground.
 This value is of particular interest to photovoltaic installations and includes both Direct Normal Irradiance (DNI) and Diffuse Horizontal Irradiance (DHI).

 **Direct Normal Irradiance (DNI)** is the amount of solar radiation received per unit area by a surface that is always held perpendicular (or normal) to the rays that come in a straight line from the direction of the sun at its current position in the sky.